-One of the challenges that a development company faces when building an app is, besides aligning the core features and fitting to the clients’ needs, the cross platform app development.
+One of the challenges that a development company faces when building an app is, besides aligning the core features and fitting to the client’s needs, the cross platform app development.
 In other words, making it work on the various platforms that people use.
 Easier said than done – something which developers know well.

-Let us analyse the cost perspective for mobile application development.
+Let us analyze the cost perspective for mobile application development.
 Data compiled by Statista back in 2015 showed that the median cost of a development hour for native development ranged, in the U.S., between 150 $ for ios and Windows and 168 $ for Android.
 At the same time, the crossplatform developers charged 125 $ per hour.
-In the United Kingdom, the costs were about half of the ones in the U.S, while in Eastern Europe at about a quarter.
+In the United Kingdom, the costs were about half of the ones in the U.S., while in Eastern Europe, at about a quarter.
 That was the cost level 6 years ago.
 Although they haven’t published more recent data, you can easily imagine the increase.

 Native mobile app development increases the compatibility with a certain platform and involves a high degree of expertise.
-For some businesses, it may be easier to find specialists who master a single codebase than developers who specialised in crossplatform mobile development tools.
+For some businesses, it may be easier to find specialists who master a single codebase than developers who specialize in crossplatform mobile development tools.
 There are more chances to find talents out there who can work with Java or Kotlin for Android-based apps or Objective-C and Swift for devices using iOS.

-But if your business strategy covers multiple mobile environments, it means that you should hire development teams for each single code environment, which is a challenge in itself, given the scarcity of talents.
+But if your business strategy covers multiple mobile environments, you should hire development teams for each single code environment, which is a challenge in itself, given the scarcity of talents.
 Then, they should ensure that the separate codebases are constantly maintained.
 So, any change in your business may also impact the functioning of the native codebases that your teams have built.

 Native development has its indisputable advantages, though.
 Each platform provides unrestricted access to APIs and tools for developers working in that particular environment, which renders a large degree of liberty to programmers in designing and building the app.
 As a consequence, because the app builder benefits from a large number of tools and resources, the native-built products tend to be more scalable.
-In addition, a native application offers a better user experience and is also ranked better in the respective app store.
+In addition, a native application offers a better user experience and is ranked better in the respective app store.

 Let’s see now what cross platform app development has to offer.